afragen/the-events-calendar-user-css/readme.txt

 == Changelog ==

 = 0.6.1 =
-* prevent tribe-user-css.php from being loaded directly
+* prevent tribe-user-css.php from throwing PHP error if loaded directly

 = 0.6 =
 * fixes to readme